Click the links on this page to view training materials that will help you expand your knowledge and improve your understanding of soccer rules.

 The Minnesota State High School League uses the NFHS Soccer Rules with modifications:

-High school officials in Minnesota also are responsible for knowing the information contained in this document:
+Referees who officiate high school contests in Minnesota also are responsible for knowing the information contained in this document:

 See the link below for modified rules used by the National Collegiate Athletic Association.